 Building upon the foundation that students have acquired in moods, tenses, syntax, and vocabulary, this course introduces students to the nuances and complexities involved in a deeper understanding and use of the language.
 Students further the verbal skills associated with introducing themselves, expressing desires, making choices, retelling stories; critiquing movies; doing an interview; expressing feelings; justifying one’s point of view, etc. Students also work on presenting and discussing current news.
 Contact hours: 60.
+Credits: 4.

 Intermediate French Reading and Writing

-purpose of this course is to provide tools so that students can further the development of their reading and writing skills.
+The purpose of this course is to provide tools so that students can further the development of their reading and writing skills.
 Original and didactic texts are used, along with the use of structured exercises and writing games.
 Specifically, students learn to read and write about topics such as physical geography, the environment, cultural objects and symbols, human feelings, and current events.
 Contact hours: 45.
+Credits: 3.

 Intermediate French Language

 This course calls on the grammar knowledge acquired in beginning language courses and helps students learn to express themselves in diverse communicative settings.
 Students report an event in the past tense; express tastes, feelings, or opinions using the subjunctive and relative pronouns; formulate hypotheses; express certainty, uncertainty, or fear using the subjunctive and conditional; and announce a factual event using the correct form of past verb tense and/or voice.
 Students apply these skills to argumentative discourse and concentrate on logical syntactical connectors, causes, consequences, goals, expressing opposition, and concession.
 The grammar pillars of this course consist of the past tenses (passé compose, imparfait and plus-que-parfait); the present subjunctive and conditional tenses; relative pronouns; interrogations; the use of passive voice, etc. As students acquire these grammatical concepts, they learn about French symbols, clichés and personalities.
 Contact hours: 45.
+Credits: 3.